 Additionally, it is possible for students whose interests are not met by any existing organization to organize a new group with the help of the Director of Student Activities and Student Center Operations.
 For club sport organizations, there is an additional approval process with the Office of Intramurals and Recreation.

 This manual outlines a recognition process for non-fraternal organizations.
-For recognition of a new fraternal organization contact the Director for Fraternity and Sorority Life in the Office of Fraternity and Sorority Life, and see the Monmouth University Fraternity and Sorority Life Handbook for more information.
+For recognition of a new fraternal organization contact the Director for Fraternity and Sorority Life in the Office of Fraternity and Sorority Life.

 Potential New Organizations: